magento/devdocs/guides/v2.2/b2b/negotiable-order-workflow.md

 ## Prepare the order

-The steps in this section are similar to those [Order Processing with REST APIs Tutorial]({{ page.baseurl }}/rest/tutorials/orders/order-intro.html), except that different products are added to the cart.
+The steps in this section are similar to those in the [Order processing tutorial]({{ page.baseurl }}/rest/tutorials/orders/order-intro.html), except that different products are added to the cart.

 ### Create a shopping cart